astriaai/astria-docs/docs/features/multi-pass-inference.md

 </div>

+See example in  [gallery](https://www.astria.ai/gallery?branch=sd15&is_multiperson=true) for more examples.

+See example prompts in the [gallery](https://astria.ai/gallery?is_multiperson=true).

+## Overview
+Multi-pass feature is a unique feature to the Astria platform allowing to generate a background image separately from the person thus offering a new level of high-quality results.

+## Advantages
+* Base prompt first pass allows to use the full breadth of an unmodified model.
+As such image compositions, fabrics and textures and details will show much better.
+* Separating the person from the background allows to prompt in more details on clothing, accessories and colors.
+* Better similarity to the original subject.
+* Multi-pass allows mixing SDXL model for base prompt and SD15 for person prompt.

 ## Syntax
 The prompt is divided by the `BREAK` keyword such as:
 * 1st **base prompt** used to generate the background and scene.